Drop shipping

 What is the drop shipping business model?

-• A customer places an order on your online store
+• A customer places an order on your online store.

 Benefits of drop shipping:

-• No need to purchase inventory upfront
+• No need to purchase inventory upfront, which keeps working capital free for marketing and growth.

 Challenges of drop shipping: